JakubCzura/KnitterNotebookProject/README.md

 ![21](https://github.com/JakubCzura/KnitterNotebookProject/assets/76125047/43659dd4-7f34-4ac7-8247-a03ef68c5a43)

-You can change settings of your account and application and the changes are applied immediately.
-As you can see nickname JakubKnitter is changed to JakubNickname and default theme is changed to light theme.
+You can change your settings and the changes are applied immediately.
+As you can see nickname JakubKnitter has been changed to JakubNickname and default theme has been changed to light theme.

 ![22](https://github.com/JakubCzura/KnitterNotebookProject/assets/76125047/2160e90f-1755-4bc8-920d-16981703b4c2)

 ![23](https://github.com/JakubCzura/KnitterNotebookProject/assets/76125047/25d5aacb-e247-47c6-a65b-7bbc67ab761f)

-As I have mentioned the application changes to Polish language if default culture in your computer is Polish.
+As I have mentioned the application changes to Polish language if your computer's default culture is Polish.
+There are three example screens of this version.

 ![18](https://github.com/JakubCzura/KnitterNotebookProject/assets/76125047/fdf3cd11-3854-4aac-a246-2bba576f3c01)